mrlordkaj/i2cdevlib-pi/README.md

 I also made a simulation of Arduino `Serial` on linux `stdio` for easier debugging, and rewritten some of 3D demos.

+I only tested on my devices.
+The testing progress are reported at [Supported Devices](#supported-devices) table.
 All contribution of coding or testing devices are welcome.

 ## Installation

-### Install Dependencies

 First check that wiringPi is not already installed.
 In a terminal, run:
 ```